From Childhood Through College

 Her mother passed away in 1938 at the height of The Great Depression when Nell was but 11 years old.
 The Kimbrough family, as with most families of that time, particularly in Appalachia, experienced great financial struggles.
 It was at this point that her father made the difficult decision to place his youngest 2 daughters, Nell and Pidge, in an orphanage to ensure that they could be better cared for.
 Being a Mason, Herbert was able to send his daughters to the Masonic Orphanage in Oxford, North Carolina

-The orphanage was located on a large campus with a dairy farm, fruit orchards, and many other production facilities required to keep the orphanage operating.
-This included everything from ironing and sewing buildings to a bakery and a print shop.
-A hospital was on site for the children as well as facilities for elementary and high school education.
+The orphanage was located on a large dairy farm, with fruit orchards, and many other production facilities required to keep the orphanage operating.
+This included everything from housing for the children to ironing and sewing buildings to a bakery and a print shop.
+A hospital was on site as well as facilities for elementary and high school education.
 Boys and girls were separated and lived in different houses.
 All children were expected to work to help keep the farm and orphanage running.

 The children arose every morning at 6:00 a.m., did their house chores, went to breakfast at 7:00 a.m., and went to their jobs and/or school at 8:00 a.m.